 - Offers to late applicants and allocations from waiting lists for all applicants - From Thursday 4 April 2024.

 Applications for a school place must be made through your home authority - this is the council where you live and to which you pay council tax.
-Residents can apply for non-Royal Borough schools using this live application process.
-For example, parents living near the river in Maidenhead may choose to apply to schools in Maidenhead, Buckinghamshire, or Slough through the Royal Borough, without having to make a separate application to each Local Authority.
+Residents can apply for non-Royal Borough schools using this application process.
+If you do not live within this borough and apply to us for a middle school (year 5 entry), upper school (year 9 entry) or secondary school place (year 7 entry) your application will be disregarded.

 Applying to Grammar Schools

 All schools in the borough are comprehensive and meet the needs of all ability ranges.
 This means they do not require entrance exams as a form of entry.
 Grammar schools are available in neighbouring authorities.
 If you wish for your child to apply for a grammar school please contact the local authority where your preferred grammar school is located for information on sitting the entrance exams.

 Parents must apply for their child's secondary school place before the results are received and no later than the closing date i.e. Tuesday 31 October 2023.
 You must apply via your home local authority.
 Both grammar schools and non-selective schools should be included within the six preferences allowed in an application in the event that the child does not meet the required standard for entry into a grammar school.

 Details about how places have been allocated over the previous three years have been published below: